bahaidev/textbrowser/README.md

     -   `skipIndexedDB` - If one wishes to force avoiding indexedDB even when permitted by user (for testing)

+Worker config should be placed in a JSON file.
+The arguments are:

+- `namespace` - See above.
+- `files` - See above.
+- `languages` - See above.
+- `basePath` - Base path to `files.json` fetches.
+-   `userStaticFiles` - Array of files additional to those of *TextBrowser* which you will need offline.
+Defaults to the minimum recommended files:
+    `['/',  'index.html', 'files.json', 'site.json', 'resources/user.js', 'resources/user.css']`

 As per [semantic versioning](http://semver.org/) used by `npm`, our API should continue to work until an increment in the major release